SwissBorg/lithium/README.md

 actor have the time to stop in one partition before being instantiated on the surviving partition.

-The `down-all-when-unstable` flag when enabled will down the partition if the cluster has been unstable for longer than `stable-after + 3/4 * stable-after`.
+The `down-all-when-unstable` flag different from `off` will down the partition if the cluster has been unstable for longer than `stable-after + 3/4 * stable-after`.
 This stops the situation where a persistent actor is started in the surviving partition before being stopped in its original partition because the `stable-after` timeout in the original is never hit.
-It is recommended to leave this setting enabled.
+The duration can be overriden and should be chosen as less than `2 * stable-after`.
+It can also be disabled by setting it to `off` but this is not recommended.

 ```hocon
 akka.cluster {